Here are 12 warning signs the experts watch for. Some of these have already been sighted.

 But high interest rates on many credit cards makes the debt expensive, and ballooning credit card debt can help trigger a recession.

-If cardholders struggle to make their payments on time and credit card delinquency rates rise, it's bad for the banks and can put a serious drag on the economy.
+If cardholders struggle to make their payments on time and credit card delinquency and bankruptcy rates rise, it's bad for the banks and can put a serious drag on the economy.

 In 2019, credit card delinquencies have been at their highest levels in seven years.
 Over April, May and June, 5.2% of accounts were 90 days past due on their payments.